Calebe94/scripts/README.md

 # scripts
-A compilations of scripts that I use dayli
+A compilations of scripts that I use daily